Updated July 2, 2018 (perfect timing for your 4th of July celebration, right?!)

 fresh ground pepper

 I also often get BEAUTIFUL fresh strawberries in my CSA basket!
-They are so perfectly ripe and sweet, we just enjoy them, plain and simple, no need for any fancy recipe!
+They are so perfectly ripe and sweet, we just enjoy them, plain and simple, or you may want to try my superb strawberry galette!

 …or sometimes, I like to include them in my salad, sliced with any of the perfectly fresh lettuces or any fresh cut greens I find in my basket; add to that, some chopped nuts or seeds and a sprinkle of goat cheese, and you got yourself a delicious (and elegant) salad!